aczire/windows/ACL/README.md

 ===

 ### General information
-These simple client-server programs shows how to set up and install ACL (Access Control List).
-There are two files:

 * server.cpp - This program creates shared section in Global namespace and set permissions.
 * client.cpp - This program try to open shared section (since not all users allow open it) and then simulate some work.
+* get-dacl.cpp - This program print out the DACL of the named kernel objects (file, event, mutex, etc.).
+* common.h - Some useful functions to get information from the DACL and some common constants.

-### Usage example
+### Usage example of the client-server program
 Source computer has the following users:

 ![users on test computer](img/users_on_computer.png)